Napoleonic looting of art: Initial negotiations

 On 20 September 1815, Austria, the United Kingdom, and Prussia agreed that the remaining artworks should be returned, and affirmed that there was no principle of conquest that would permit France to retain its spoils.
-The Russian tsar Alexander I of Russia was not part of this agreement, and preferred to compromise with the French government, having just acquired for the Hermitage Museum 38 artworks sold by descendants of Josephine Bonaparte to discharge her debts.
+Exceptionally, Napoleon's Egyptian spoils which had been ceded to the UK a few years earlier were not part of the negotiations.
+Russian Emperor Alexander I of Russia was not part of this agreement, and preferred to compromise with the French government, having just acquired for the Hermitage Museum 38 artworks sold by descendants of Joséphine de Beauharnais to discharge her debts.
 The tsar had also received a gift from her shortly before her death in 1814—the Gonzaga Cameo from the Vatican.
 After the Vienna agreement was completed, the occupying forces of Paris continued to remove and send artworks to Spain, the Netherlands, Belgium, Austria, and some Italian cities.

 French representatives protested the returns and argued that they were illegal, as they lacked the force of treaty.
 Writing about a shipment of paintings to Milan, Stendhal said, "The allies took 150 paintings.
-I hope to be authorized to observe that we have taken them through the Treaty of Tolentino.
+I hope to be authorised to observe that we have taken them through the Treaty of Tolentino.
 The allies took our paintings without a treaty."
 On the repatriation of Giulio Romano's The Stoning of Saint Stephen to Genoa, Denon maintained that the work "was offered as tribute to the French government from the city council of Genoa" and that transportation would endanger the work, due to its fragility.

-In comparison to the other nations, the Italian cities were disorganized and without the support of a national army or diplomatic corps to make official requests.
-The sculptor Antonio Canova was sent by the Vatican on a diplomatic mission to the peace conference for the second Treaty of Paris in August 1815.
-Canova sent letters asking Wilhelm von Humboldt and Robert Stewart, Viscount Castlereagh to support the return of Italian artworks and annul the conditions of the Treaty of Tolentino.
+In comparison to the other nations, the Italian cities were disorganised and without the support of a national army or diplomatic corps to make official requests.
+Antonio Canova was sent by the Vatican on a diplomatic mission to the peace conference for the second Treaty of Paris in August 1815.
+Canova sent letters asking Wilhelm von Humboldt and Lord Castlereagh to support the return of Italian artworks and annul the conditions of the Treaty of Tolentino.
 In September, Canova also met with Louis XVIII, and that audience lessened French resistance to the repatriations.
-By October, Austria, Prussia, and England had agreed to support Canova's efforts, which led to the return of many statues and other sculptures.
-The Vatican manuscripts were restored by Marino Marini, the nephew of a Vatican librarian, as well as lead type that had been seized from the Congregation for the Evangelization of Peoples.
+By October, Austria, Prussia, and Britain had agreed to support Canova's efforts, which led to the return of many statues and other sculptures.
+The Vatican manuscripts were restored by Marino Marini, the nephew of a Vatican librarian, as well as lead type that had been seized from the Congregation for the Evangelisation of Peoples.

-English public opinion was generally against the French, and the Duke of Wellington wrote to Robert Stewart to intervene on behalf of the Low Countries.
+British public opinion was generally against the French, and the Duke of Wellington wrote to Lord Castlereagh to intervene on behalf of the Low Countries.
 Not satisfied, he sent his troops to join the Prussians in the Louvre to remove the Flemish and Dutch paintings from the walls.
 As the Courier described it in October 1815: